nishantssoni/obsidian/ease/6 - Zettelkasten/Logistic Regression Sigmoid Function (squashing).md

 - The range of the sigmoid function is [0, 1].
 - The distances are squashed from $[-\infty, +\infty]$ to [0, 1].

-The sigmoid function is differentiable and has a probabilistic interpretation, which helps in solving the optimization problem.
+==The sigmoid function is differentiable and has a probabilistic interpretation, which helps in solving the optimization problem.==
 For example:
 - If a point lies on the hyperplane ($W^T x = 0$), the probability of the point belonging to the positive or negative class is 0.5.
 This can be seen from $\text{sigmoid}(0) = 0.5$.

 ---